• Invoice Finance Recruitment Agencies

 Is Invoice Financing a Loan?

 No, invoice financing is not a loan.
 It's a way to access the money tied up in your unpaid invoices.
-With a loan, you receive a lump sum of money and repay it over time with interest.
+With a commercial loan, you receive a lump sum of money and repay it over time with interest.
 In contrast, invoice financing allows you to get paid faster for work you've already completed, and you repay the finance provider when your clients settle their invoices.

 Do Banks Do Invoice Financing?